Wanda Coleman: Biography

 She and Straus hosted a radio show, Pacifica Radio's "Poetry Connexion", from 1981 to 1996.
 On the show they interviewed both local and internationally known writers.
+In a 2020 New Yorker article, author Dan Chiasson refers to an interview Coleman did with the Poetry Society of America where she describes herself as a “Usually Het Interracially Married Los Angeles-based African American Womonist Matrilinear Working Class Poor Pink/White Collar College Drop-out Baby Boomer Earth Mother and Closet Smoker Unmolested-by-her-father.”

 Within her writing, whether it be fiction, essays, or poetry, Coleman introduces and develops characters whose lives bring to light social inequalities.

 Coleman received fellowships from the John Simon Guggenheim Foundation, the National Endowment for the Arts, and the California Arts Council (in fiction and in poetry).
 She was the first C.O.L.A.
 Literary Fellow (Los Angeles Department of Cultural Affairs, 2003).
 Her honors included an Emmy in Daytime Drama writing (the first African American woman to receive such an honor), the 1999 Lenore Marshall Prize (for Bathwater Wine), and a finalist for the 2001 National Book Awards (for Mercurochrome).
 She was a finalist for California poet laureate (2005).

+Coleman died on November 22, 2013, at Cedars-Sinai Medical Center in Los Angeles.
+She had been ill for a while.
+The Los Angeles Times described Coleman as "a force on the Los Angeles poetry scene" and the city's unofficial poet laureate.

-In 2020, Black Sparrow Press, Coleman's longtime publisher, released Wicked Enchantment: Selected Poems, Edited & Introduced by Terrance Hayes.
+After her death, Black Sparrow Press, Coleman's longtime publisher, released Wicked Enchantment: Selected Poems, Edited & Introduced by Terrance Hayes in 2020.
 The collection draws work from all of Coleman's Black Sparrow Press books, which spanned from 1983 to 2005.
-Author Mary Karr wrote "Wicked Enchantment has words to crack you open and heal you where it counts—hateful and hilarious, heartbroken and hellbent."
+Author Mary Karr wrote, "Wicked Enchantment has words to crack you open and heal you where it counts—hateful and hilarious, heartbroken and hellbent."